-The Medicaid Agency pays for therapy evaluations for physical therapy (PT), occupational therapy (OT), and speech therapy (ST).
+Yes.
+The Medicaid agency pays for therapy evaluations for physical therapy (PT), occupational therapy (OT), and speech therapy (ST).
 Evaluations do not count toward the limit, but are subject to annual limits.
-Please see Therapy Evaluation Codes Table.
+See the Therapy evaluation codes table below.
 Providers bill with revenue code, the CPT code, and the appropriate modifier.
 Providers must request authorization for a limitation extension if additional evaluations are needed.